CORIN (VARIABLE WIDEBAND) GENE: SUNSHINE BRITISH SHORTHAIRS/LONGHAIRS

 After the Siberian wb gene was sequenced, Marie Abitbol re-analyzed the data from almost 300 BSH/BLH cats and found that 8 of them had the wbSIB mutation.
 Some were compound heterozygotes with both the British "copper" and Siberian "sunshine" mutations, which was why they were extremely golden.
 One of those 8 cats is Linda Edell Ahlstrom's Elodie-Elin.

 Solfrid Anette Anvedsen announced in June 2023 that her British Longhair golden classic tabby male, To Fugaku de Nekobaa (ToFu), had been tested by Marie Aboitbol, and found to be a carrier of both the British SH/LH copper CORIN mutation (wbBRI) and the Siberian CORIN mutation (wbSIB).
 This makes him compound heterozygote and his fur is therefore exceptionally warm golden copper.
 He was born dark and was the same colour and contrast of the young female in the photos, but as a young adult cat, he is a much warmer colour.
 As predicted (based on copper classic tabby and copper tipped/shell), his fur is almost without tipping.
-His genetic colour (black) is visible on his paw pads and tail tip and he has very light black tipping on his orange golden marking colour and very light white tipping on his yellow golden background colour.
+His genetic colour (black) is visible on his paw pads and tail tip and he has very light black tipping on his dark orange golden marking colour and very light white tipping on his light orange golden background colour.
 He does not have depigmented paws.
 ToFu s genotype is: agouti (ASIP); non-ticked (homozygous DKK4); blotched tabby (homozygous Taqpep).
 He is Golden/Sunshine Coat (Siberian Type) - Wb/wbSIB: Non-sunshine tabby (sunshine tabby carrier)

 Julie from Nekobaa cattery (British & Scottish, and Webreed breeder software) also has one wbSIB/wbSIB Scottish, a relative of ToFu - she aquired wbSIB from two unrelated lines, not then knowing why the golden colour was different.